PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 18:32:11
+Last updated: 2024-04-02 18:32:45
-Random Quote: True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment and refreshment. - William Penn
+Random Quote: Love is flower like; Friendship is like a sheltering tree. - Samuel Taylor Coleridge